Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 Effective prompt engineering techniques

-Real-world case studies (KirokuForms, AI Governance)
+Real-world case studies (KirokuForms)

 Capstone Project